 Left Ireland in 2006 broke, taught English in Thailand and Korea, travel A LOT, worked in Australia, started my blog, monetized, started more blogs, made $2m+ from my laptop, visited every country in the world, now climbing the 7 Summits and hitting the North and South Pole….

 Hey guys, my name is Johnny Ward, a normal Generation Y, Irish-guy who just knew that there was more to life than a 40+ hour work week, a bland social calendar and a 2-week break in the sun each year.
 Now I work 20-hour-weeks from my laptop as I travel around the world, initially whilst I undertook my 11-year mission to visit every country in the world (if you’re curious how I managed that, read my FAQs here), and now while I try to be the first person in history to visit every country in the world (done), the North Pole (done – I ran the North Pole Marathon!), the South Pole and climb the 7 Summits (what are the 7 summits?).
+I even rowed across the Atlantic Ocean for a couple of months once.
 I’m a huge advocate of lifestyle design, so I’ve redesigned my lifestyle to allow me to follow my dreams, now I’m hoping I can help you follow yours.